Severance Packages – How Much Should I Get?

 - Type of position he/she held at termination and the availability of new, comparable employment.

-go to link So as you see, severance packages are as unique as the jobs people hold.
-Even though $235,000 is a lot of money for only 90 days of work, it might make sense in light of the Chief Financial Officer’s high level position and her prospects for finding similar work.
+So as you see, severance packages are as unique as the jobs people hold.
+Even though $235,000.00 may seem like a lot of money for only 90 days of work, it makes sense in light of the Chief Financial Officer’s high level position and her prospects for finding similar work.

-http://vagnvagensbygg.se/firmenit/4453 Regardless of how much severance your employer has offered, you should have an employment lawyer review your termination letter to determine if your severance package covers your full legal entitlements or whether it can be improved.
+Regardless of how much severance your employer has offered, you should have an employment lawyer review your termination package to determine whether it meets your legal entitlements and supports you financially in your period of unemployment.